NinesStack/sidecar-executor/README.md

  * `VAULT_ADDR` - URL of the Vault server.
  * `VAULT_MAX_RETRIES` - API retries before Vault fails.
  * `VAULT_TOKEN` - Optional if specified in a file or using userpass.
  * `VAULT_TOKEN_FILE` - Where to cache Vault tokens between calls to the executor on the same host.
  * `VAULT_TTL` - The TTL in seconds of the Vault Token we'll have issued note that the grace period is one hour so shorter than 1 hour is not possible.

 **WARNING** If you are using Vault, you _really_ want to have the executor cache tokens to a `VAULT_TOKEN_FILE`.
 If not you can build up quite a lot of tokens in Vault, and that doesn't work well.
 Especially in a fast job failure scenario where executors running on multiple machines might be generating tokens constantly.

+### Docker Labels

+In configurations where it is desired for Vault to handle provisioning of AWS credentials using the AWS provider, you may pass two Docker labels into the deploy to configure this behavior.
+They are passed as labels instead of env vars so that they can be picked up by logging systems.
+They are as follows:

+ * `vault.AWSRole` - specifies the AWS role (pre-existing in IAM/Vault) to
+   request.
+By itself this will give you the default TTL for the policy

+ * `vault.AWSRoleTTL` - This will allow you extend the requested time, up to the max allowed by Vault for the policy

 Configuring Docker Connectivity
 -------------------------------